grafana/plugin-tools/packages/plugin-e2e/README.md

 ### Writing Tests

-Here's a basic example of how to write an E2E test using `@grafana/plugin-e2e`:
+Here's a basic example of how to write an end-to-end test using `@grafana/plugin-e2e`:

 ```ts
 import { test, expect } from '@grafana/plugin-e2e';